 Inheriting Global Themes in Isolated Components

 Shadow DOM enforces strict style boundaries by design.
 This isolation prevents accidental CSS leakage across component trees.
-However, it intentionally breaks conventional cascade expectations.
-Developers frequently encounter missing theme variables inside custom elements.
-Understanding how browsers resolve Theme Inheritance & Light DOM Styling is mandatory before implementing architectural workarounds.
+However, it also creates nuanced behavior with CSS custom properties that developers frequently misunderstand.
+Understanding how browsers resolve Theme Inheritance & Light DOM Styling is essential before implementing architectural patterns.

 :root {